-Nicholas Hamm was born on December 10, 1957 in Belfast, Northern Ireland to parents Marian and Patrick Hamm.
-He later attended University of Manchester, receiving his B.A. in English and Philosophy.
+Nicholas Hamm was born in Belfast, Northern Ireland.
+He attended University of Manchester, receiving his B.A. in English and Philosophy.

 Hamm began his career on the London fringe before becoming resident director of the Royal Shakespeare Company where he worked with contemporary playwrights, notably Howard Barker, Edward Bond and Arthur Miller.
-The latter which he would collaborate with again in his 1989 film directing debut, The Bottom Line, starring Dustin Hoffman.
+He also collaborated with Miller on the drama documentary The Bottom Line, starring Dustin Hoffman.

-Hamm continued to work in both television and film, most notably directing BAFTA award-winner The Harmfulness of Tobacco starring Edward Fox, the BBC’s Play on One starring Catherine Zeta-Jones and Colin Firth starrer Play on One, Miramax’s epic romance starring Polly Walker and Vincent Perez, Talk of Angels (1996), and Film Four’s Martha, Meet Frank, Daniel and Laurence (1998) starring Joseph Fiennes, Rufus Sewell, Tom Hollander and Monica Potter.
+Hamm’s early accolades include BAFTA award-winner The Harmfulness of Tobacco starring Edward Fox, the BBC’s Play on One starring Catherine Zeta-Jones and Colin Firth, Miramax’s Talk of Angels starring Polly Walker and Vincent Perez, and Film Four’s Martha, Meet Frank, Daniel and Laurence written by Peter Morgan and starring Joseph Fiennes, Rufus Sewell, and Tom Hollander.

-In 2001, Hamm directed cult-classic The Hole, starring Thora Birch and Keira Knightley, in her feature film debut.
-Hamm went on to direct Lionsgate’s thriller Godsend (2004), starring Robert DeNiro, Rebecca Romijn and Greg Kinnear.
-Hamm later produced and directed the 80’s U2-centric comedy, Killing Bono (2011) for Paramount Pictures and Northern Ireland Screen, starring Ben Barnes, Robert Sheehan and Pete Postelwaite.
+Hamm went on to direct the cult-classic The Hole, starring Thora Birch and Keira Knightley.
+Followed by Lionsgate’s thriller Godsend, starring Robert DeNiro and Greg Kinnear.
+Hamm later produced and directed the U2-centric comedy, Killing Bono for Paramount Pictures and Northern Ireland Screen, starring Ben Barnes, Robert Sheehan and Pete Postelwaite.
 For American television, Hamm has produced and directed AT&T’s Audience Network thriller Rogue, and served as showrunner on Full Circle.